smack0007/SDL_ts/Readme.md

 - Creating a higher level API or Game Framework.
 This library's only purpose is to expose the SDL API to deno.

+## Versioning

+This library's version number will match the SDL version against which it is currently tested plus a revision number after the hyphen.
+I.E. `2.30.3-4` would indicate the library has been tested against SDL `2.30.3` and the revision number is `4`.

 ## Getting Started

 ### SDL2 Installation